nicklockwood/layout/README.md

 }
 ```

 Alternatively, you can define the cell in its own XML file.
-If you do that, the dequeueing process is the same, but you will need to register it manually:
+If you do that, the dequeuing process is the same, but you will need to register it manually:

 ```swift
 class TableViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {